Markets

 Perspectives

-If we compare the 2025 summer season with the same period in 2024, for the period from April 1 to September 30, 2025, the number of air seats available from Brazil to the main European destinations was as follows: Portugal: 1.6 million seats (+39.1%), Spain: 800,000 seats (+51.4%), France: 620,000 seats (+41.3%), Italy: 595,000 seats (+45.6%), United Kingdom: 400,000 seats (+29.5%) and Germany: 390,000 seats (+29.2%).
+Comparing the 2025 summer season to the same period in 2024, for the period from April 1 to September 30, 2025, the number of available airline seats from Brazil to major European destinations was as follows: Portugal: 1.6 million seats (+39.1%), Spain: 800,000 seats (+51.4%), France: 620,000 seats (+41.3%), Italy: 595,000 seats (+45.6%), United Kingdom: 400,000 seats (+29.5%), and Germany: 390,000 seats (+29.2%).

 tabela-mercado-brasil.jpg